Slow Cooked Greek Lamb infused with all of the flavours of Greece. Perfect for dinner parties or a bulk mid-week meal suitable for the freezer.

 - lemon wedges and fresh flat leaf parsley to serve

-- In a large frypan brown the lamb all over with using a little oil.*
+- In a large frypan brown the lamb all over using a little oil.
+(This step is optional but is worth it if you have the time.)

-- If using potatoes, place them in the slow cooker with a few spoons of the yogurt mix and stir until the potatoes are covered*
+- If using potatoes, place them in the slow cooker with a few spoons of the yoghurt mix and stir until the potatoes are covered

-- Place the browned lamb in the slow cooker and cover with the rest of the yoghurt mix.
+- Place the lamb in the slow cooker and cover with the yoghurt mix.

 - Cook for 4-6 hours or until lamb is tender and falls off the bone. **